agdturner/ccg-math/README.md

 - Consider developing more functionality for [symbolic computation](https://en.wikipedia.org/wiki/Symbolic_computation) so as to simplify more prior to computation.

 ## Development history
-- Early versions of this code were bundled together with lots of other code.
-A first separation of code produced [the generic library upon which this depends](https://github.com/agdturner/agdt-java-generic), and this library both of which were improved significantly via a process of self review refactoring, development of more compreensive unit tests, documention improvements and better use of version control systems.
-Upto version 1.7.3 there is not any detailed description of what has been changed between versions, but going forward an attempt is being made to provide a summary of additions, deprecations, deletions and other changes for each version released on Maven Central.
+- Early versions of this code were bundled together with lots of other code developed for academic research projects.
+A separation of code produced [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) a generic higher level library upon which this depends. agdt-java-generic has some basic functionality for dealing with numbers.
+From version 1.7 an attempt is being made to provide a summary of changes for each version released on Maven Central.

 ## Contributions
 - Welcome.